Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Results

-The results of our main analysis using the OneStopL1\&L2 corpus are presented in \Cref{fig:RTxSenPar_pearson_corr_FirstReading_boot}.
-Depicted are the Pearson correlations for readability scoring methods (ordered chronologically) and psycholinguistic measures with $\text{TF}$, $\text{SR}$ and $\text{RR}$, at the sentence and passage levels.
-The corresponding pairwise statistical comparisons between the correlation coefficients of all the methods and psycholinguistic measures are presented in Appendix Figure \ref{fig:RT_perm_test_grid_RTxSenPar_boot_FirstReading}.
-The traditional, modern, and LLM-based readability methods, as well as the two commercial systems, tend to have low and, in many cases, non-significant correlations across textual units and reading ease measures.
-Notably, we do not observe a pattern of improvement in readability scoring method performance over time.
-Entropy and the big three word properties are on par or better than readability scoring methods in most evaluations.
-Their main competitors are Dale-Chall and Coleman-Liau.
-This is likely related to the strong correlation of these two formulas with word length (see Appendix Figure \ref{fig:all_readability_measures_correlations}).
-The advantage of the big three and entropy is especially apparent in the $RR$ evaluation, where the correlations of nearly all other methods are not significant.
+The results of our main analysis using the entire OneStopL1\&L2 corpus are presented in \Cref{fig:RTxSenPar_pearson_corr_FirstReading_boot}.
+Depicted are the Pearson correlations for readability scoring methods and psycholinguistic measures with $\text{Total Fixation}$, $\text{Skip Rate}$ and $\text{Regression Rate}$, at the sentence and passage levels.
+Results of the corresponding pairwise statistical comparisons between the correlation coefficients of all the methods and psycholinguistic measures are presented in Appendix~\ref{sec:main_analysis_pairwise_stat_comparisons} Figure~\ref{fig:RT_perm_test_grid_RTxSenPar_boot_FirstReading}.
+Additional details on statistical testing and comparisons of correlation coefficients are provided in Appendix~\ref{sec:pairwise_statistical_comparisons}.

+The traditional, modern supervised NLP, and LLM-based readability methods tend to have low and, in many cases, non-significant correlations across both passages and sentences, and different reading ease measures.
+Notably, despite the increasing sophistication of the underlying models, we do not observe a pattern of improvement in readability scoring method performance over time.
+Especially low predictivity is obtained for the two commercial systems, TextEvaluator and Lexile.

+Among the psycholinguistic measures, the memory-related measures, idea density, integration cost, and embedding depth, as well as PLL, do not yield significant correlations in most cases.
+Differently from these predictors, the information-theoretic measures entropy and (for sentences) UID, as well as the big three, length, frequency, and surprisal, are on par with or better than the highest performing readability scoring methods in most evaluations.

+The main competitors of the big three and entropy among the traditional formulas are Dale-Chall and Coleman-Liau.
+This is likely related to the strong correlation of these two formulas with word length (see Appendix~\ref{sec:readability_measures_correlations} Figure~\ref{fig:all_readability_measures_correlations}).
+In the unsupervised NLP category, PPL performs well on passages and SLOR on sentences.
+This outcome is in line with the direct relation of these measures to frequency and surprisal; PPL is closely related to surprisal, and SLOR is a combination of surprisal and frequency.
+The advantage of the big three and entropy is especially apparent in the Regression Rate evaluation, where the correlations of nearly all other methods except for PPL and SLOR are not significant.
 The best predictor overall tends to be surprisal.

+These results are consequential.
+They suggest that although widely adopted in research and real-world settings, prominent readability scoring methods are very limited in their ability to account for reading ease.
+These methods are outperformed by simple word properties commonly used for reading time prediction in psycholinguistics.